travelgateX/documentation-site/content/hotelx/concepts/settings.md

 On this page you will learn more about **settings** in HotelX.

 ### What are settings?
-Settings are the common configuration that will be used in order to build the request to the provider/s.
+Settings are the common configuration that will be used in order to build the request to the supplier/s.

 There are two kind of settings, overridable and partially overridable.
 You can find the partially overridable settings in the first level of settings and are known as HotelX_Settings.
 These settings are composed by some non overridable settings such as "group" and "testMode", some overridable global settings such as "timeout", "auditTransactions", etc, and some overridable baseSettings such as "businessRules".

 We have various levels of settings that can be combined in order to build customised settings.
-The order of heritage of settings is:

-The type of settings for each level is:
+The order of heritage and type of settings for each level is:

 0 - Criteria common settings fields (currency, auditTransactions, businessRules, etc)<br />
 1 - Access Settings [Base Settings]<br />
 2 - Supplier Settings [Base Settings]<br />
 3 - Query Settings   [HotelX Settings]<br />
-4 - DB Access Settings [Base Settings]<br />
+4 - Database Access Settings [Base Settings]<br />
-5 - DB Supplier Settings [Base Settings]<br />
+5 - Database Supplier Settings [Base Settings]<br />
-6 - DB Client Settings [Default Settings]<br />
+6 - Database Client Settings [Default Settings]<br />
-7 - DB Group Settings [Default Settings]<br />
+7 - Database Group Settings [Default Settings]<br />

 Any field that is empty in one level, will be filled with the value of the next level.